At Westland, we’re fascinated by the history of interior design and in this article we look to provide an overview of its journey through time.

 One of the most effective ways to understand the changing attitudes towards interior design and the styles that reached popularity is to consider the specific time periods in which these fashions emerged.

-We talk in more detail about these specific periods here.
+We talk in more detail about these specific periods and their impact on antique fireplace designs here.

 Another way to grasp the interior design journey in this period is to look at a specific type of furniture and how it has changed over time.
 At Westland, we are specialists in antique fireplaces and offer over 750 pieces from various time periods.